steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 In F#, the idiomatic list cannot be made null, so there is no check: +0.

-In Javascript, same if check as above: +20.
+In Javascript, same if check as for missing method: +20.

 ### Putting wrong type into variable